 2 tablespoons = 7 grams protein

-This option is for my peanut butter and almond butter lovers!
-Not only does it add healthy fats, but it will certainly make your oats much thicker.
+This option not only adds healthy fats, but it certainly makes your oats much thicker.
 You can also use a nut butter alternative.
 Most of them have at least 6 grams of protein per serving.

 Add up to 2 tablespoons of your favorite nut butter to cooked oats and stir to combine.